 Bethune project contractors

 The engineering, procurement, construction and management contract for the project was awarded to AMEC Americas.
 The contractual scope includes project management, detailed engineering and construction management services for the production facility, as well as commissioning and project management services for the mining, processing and site infrastructure facilities.

 Associated Engineering was awarded the design and project management contract for the project, whereas MGM was engaged to provide marketing and communications services.

 Schweitzer Engineering Laboratories (SEL) won the contract for providing relays and communications products.
-Veolia Water Tech will design and supply equipment for the evaporation, crystallisation and clarification plants.
+Veolia Water Tech designed and supplied equipment for the evaporation, crystallisation and clarification plants.

 Tron Power, through its subsidiary March Consulting, was engaged to provide construction services for the potash mine.
 The contractual scope includes the pilot plant test facility construction, installation of 25kV power line, 13km of pipeline and construction of pump house and valve house.

 Canadian Pacific was awarded a contract for transporting potash from the mine site to a Western Canadian port, to export the product to overseas destinations.
 Pacific Coast Terminals is responsible for the handling and storage of the potash products.

 The Tampakan copper-gold mine was proposed to be developed in the southern Philippines, 50km north of General Santos City on…